rumannotkazi/test-gh-workflow/README.md

 # This is a test repository for experimenting with github workflows.

-added stuff to create a
+added stuff to create a sampel